-According to Tran Duy Dong, Deputy Minister of Planning and Investment, although the bilateral trade and investment relations of the two sides have had many positive results in recent years, they still fall short of the potential of the two countries, report agencies.“Vietnam is therefore welcoming Indian businesses to invest in Vietnam in fields which are of a particular strength of Indian businesses and where Vietnam is looking to enhance investment cooperation,” said Dong at the India-Vietnam Business Forum held on January 22 in Ho Chi Minh City.
+According to Tran Duy Dong, Deputy Minister of Planning and Investment, although the bilateral trade and investment relations of the two sides have had many positive results in recent years, they still fall short of the potential of the two countries, report agencies.

 The forum was coorganised by the Indian Consulate General in Ho Chi Minh City, the Private Economic Development Research Committee under the Government’s Advisory Council for Administrative Procedure Reform, Ho Chi Minh City People’s Committee, and VinaCapital.

 According to the Ministry of Planning and Investment, India is currently one of the 10 most important trade partners of Vietnam, and Vietnam is the fourth-largest trading partner of India in ASEAN.

 In terms of investment, India currently ranks 26th with 296 projects, out of 139 countries and territories investing in Vietnam.
 The main fields of Indian investment include processing and manufacturing, renewable energy, and mining.

 Recently, the Politburo has issued Resolution No.50-NQ/TW on the orientation to complete institutions, policies, and improve the quality and efficiency of foreign investment cooperation to 2030.